 Net Servicing Revenue and Fees

-A summary of net servicing revenue and fees is provided below (dollars in thousands):
+A summary of net servicing revenue and fees for our Servicing segment is provided below (dollars in thousands):

 For the Period From February 10, 2018 Through December 31, 2018

 For the Period From January 1, 2018 Through February 9, 2018